 The 80/20 Principle states that 80% of the output or results will come from 20% of the input or action.

-In terms of time management, they often found that 20% of their time created 80% of their productivity, and that 20% of their employees created 80% of the value.
+In terms of time management, businesses often found that 20% of their time created 80% of their productivity, and that 20% of their employees created 80% of the value.

-But few people thought to apply the 80/20 Principle to everyday life or the ramifications it could have.
+While widely used in business, few people traditionally thought to apply the 80/20 Principle to everyday life or the ramifications it could have.

 - What are the 20% of your possessions you get the most value out of?